GoogleCloudPlatform/accelerated-platforms/use-cases/rag-pipeline/README.md

 gcloud container fleet memberships get-credentials ${MLP_CLUSTER_NAME} --project ${MLP_PROJECT_ID}
 ```

+##<TODO> Remove this before merge to main

+If you are deeloping on in-rag branch you need to terraform apply ML-platform again to create Networking objects for frontend so gteway can reach the frontend pods.

 # Deploy RAG Application Components

 ## Deploy the Multimodal Model on the playground cluster